 Being part of the Kotuitui Community of Learning will ensure that the strong relationships that have existed between our schools in the past can be further developed for the benefit of all of our akonga and that our students will have an identifiable school’s pathway to follow throughout their time with us.
 It is a unique opportunity for all of us as a community of learners to share our expertise for the benefit of all of our tamariki.

-This is my Arahoe in-school Community of Learning team:
+This is our Arahoe in-school Community of Learning team:

 My Inquiry: To what extent does the Arahoe Pedagogical Framework lead to shifts in teacher practice and improved outcomes for Maori and Pasifika learners?
 I am currently the lead teacher for TLIF.
 I believe education is the door to the world for every child.
 We create significant landmarks to empower each child to chart their own map.